openworm/sibernetic/README.md

 Install OpenCL on Ubuntu.
 We suggest you initially go with [AMD OpenCL drivers](http://developer.amd.com/tools-and-sdks/heterogeneous-computing/amd-accelerated-parallel-processing-app-sdk/downloads/) as we have found these to be the most stable and complete.
 You can also try [Intel's drivers](http://develnoter.blogspot.co.uk/2012/05/installing-opencl-in-ubuntu-1204.html).
 This step often causes problems, contact the [openworm-discuss](https://groups.google.com/forum/#!forum/openworm-discuss) mailing list if you encounter issues.
 The AMD drivers include samples in /opt/AMDAPP/samples/opencl/bin which you can use to verify your OpenCL support is working.

-You'll also need Python development, freeglut and OpenCL libraries.
+You'll also need a variety of libraries.
 In ubuntu, install the dependencies with:

 ```
-sudo apt-get install g++ python-dev freeglut3-dev nvidia-opencl-dev libglu1-mesa-dev libglew-dev
+sudo apt-get install g++ python-dev freeglut3-dev nvidia-opencl-dev libglu1-mesa-dev libglew-dev python-numpy
 ```

-Navigate to the `Release` folder and run:
+Next, navigate to the `Release` folder and run:

 ```
 make clean